jasonrichardsmith/guardian-angel/README.md

 ## Regions

-For the full demo to work we are restricted to the following  regions
+For the full demo to work you are restricted to the following regions

 - US East (N. Virginia)
 - US West (Oregon)